shango/demo-page-hugo/content/docs/aws-workstation.md

    ![Quota increase dialog with value set to 8](/images/f4_set_new_quota_hl.png)
    > *Figure 4.
 Setting quota increase value*

-9. Provide a brief justification for your request—for example, enter Deploying VFX workstation for remote production—and submit the request.
+9. Provide a brief justification for your request-for example, enter Deploying VFX workstation for remote production-and submit the request.

 AWS typically processes quota increase requests within 24 to 48 hours.
 You'll receive an email notification when your request is approved.